 The CONTACT program will not be offered in 2024.

 Examine key concepts in peacebuilding and learn how to apply effective conflict transformation practices.

 The CONTACT program is currently being reorganized as we refocus our mission and take on new partners.
 It will not be offered in 2024.

 Attain invaluable, mission-critical skills to tackle urgent issues and build peace, both at home and abroad, in this world-renowned, professional and academic training program.

-The underlying philosophy of this SIT Graduate summer program is that conflict transformation training and peacebuilding is most effective when it combines skills-based academic instruction with personal interaction between peacebuilders across ethnic, national, religious, and cultural divides.
+The underlying philosophy of this SIT Graduate summer program is that conflict transformation training and peacebuilding is most effective when it combines skills-based academic instruction with personal interaction between individuals across ideological, cultural, national, religious, and other divides.

 Begin this two-week workshop by meeting your cohort on SIT’s idyllic campus in Vermont’s Green Mountains.
 Led by a diverse group of acclaimed faculty members with deep, applied classroom and research experience in peacebuilding and conflict management, you will learn about core ideas and effective practices of conflict transformation.

-By the end of the program, participants will have gained a mastery of conflict analysis; social identity and conflict; peacebuilding interventions; post-conflict reconciliation; intercultural communications; gender and peacebuilding; mediation; negotiation; dialogue; policy advocacy; nonviolent social action; and monitoring and evaluation.
+By the end of the program, participants will have gained a mastery of conflict analysis; social identity and conflict; peacebuilding interventions; post-conflict reconciliation; intercultural communications; gender and peacebuilding; mediation; negotiation; dialogue; policy advocacy; and nonviolent social action.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 With SIT’s experiential curriculum, you’ll learn how to put theory into practice.
 In addition to participating in professional trainings and workshops, you will focus on core topic areas that will allow you to develop skills to create peace in your own relationships, as well as in your community and beyond.